danielwrnr/danielwrnr/README.md

 ### Hi there 👋

-I am Daniel, a Data Engineer specializing in advanced analytics.
+I am Daniel and I am studying Business Informatics in the Master's programme at TU Wien

 ## Skills
 - Data Preparation